wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-desktop-outlook-clients/includes/3-fix-outlook-authentication-issues.md

 - **Modern**.
 Based on OAuth 2.0 token authorization, it provides many benefits and improvements that help mitigate the issues in basic authentication.
 For example:

     - OAuth access tokens have a limited usable lifetime
-    - OAuth access tokens are specific to the apps and resources for which they are issued
+    - OAuth access tokens are specific to the apps and resources for which they're issued
-    - Multifactor authentication is also simple to enable and enforce with Modern authentication
+    - Multi-factor authentication is also simple to enable and enforce with Modern authentication

 > [!NOTE]
 > Basic authentication is often enabled by default on many servers and services and is comparatively easy to set up.

 Basic authentication poses security risks and challenges, and organizations are seeking to implement modern authentication to mitigate those risks and challenges.
-Consequently, Microsoft are removing the ability to use Basic authentication in Exchange Online for the following clients:
+Consequently, Microsoft is removing the ability to use Basic authentication in Exchange Online for the following clients:

 - Exchange ActiveSync
 - POP and IMAP